ml31415/numpy-groupies/README.md

 Currently the following implementations exist:
 * **numpy** - This is the default implementation.
 It uses plain `numpy`, mainly relying on `np.bincount` and basic indexing magic.
 It comes without other dependencies except `numpy` and shows reasonable performance for the occasional usage.
 * **numba** - This is the most performant implementation in average, based on jit compilation provided by numba and LLVM.
-* **weave** - `weave` compiles C-code on demand at runtime, producing (and caching) binaries that get executed from within python.
-The performance is comparable to the numba implementation.
+* **weave** - `weave` compiles C-code on demand at runtime, producing binaries that get executed from within python.
+The performance of this implementation is comparable to the numba implementation.
 * **pure python** - This implementation has no dependencies and uses only the standard library.
 It's horribly slow and should only be used, if there is no numpy available.
 * **numpy ufunc** - *Only for benchmarking.*  This impelmentation uses the `.at` method of numpy's `ufunc`s (e.g. `add.at`), which would appear to be designed for perfoming excactly the same calculation that `aggregate` executes, however the numpy implementation is rather incomplete and slow (as of `v1.14.0`).
 A [numpy issue](https://github.com/numpy/numpy/issues/5922) has been created to address this issue.
 * **pandas** - *Only for reference.*  The pandas' `groupby` concept is the same as the task performed by `aggregate`.
 However, `pandas` is not actually faster than the default `numpy` implementation.
 Also, note that there may be room for improvement in the way that `pandas` is utilized here.
 Most notably, when computing multiple aggregations of the same data (e.g. `'min'` and `'max'`) pandas could potentially be used more efficiently.